-The Personal Injury Protection Plan (PIPP) covers people injured in motor vehicle accidents who, at the time of the accident, were caring for children under the age of 16 or adults who can't work.
+The Personal Injury Protection Plan (PIPP) covers people injured in motor vehicle accidents who, at the time of the accident, were caring for children under the age of 16 or a person who can't work.
 Coverage is split into categories: Full-time Caregiver and Part-time Caregiver.

 Full-time caregivers are eligible for a Caregiver Weekly Indemnity when:

 The weekly amount of the Caregiver Weekly Indemnity depends on how many children under the age of 16 or people who can’t work you were caring for at the time of the accident.
 The indemnity will be adjusted when circumstances change, such as when a 15-year-old turns 16.

 If, 180 days after the accident, your injuries continue to prevent you from caring for children under the age of 16 or a person who can’t work, you have a choice.
 You can receive income replacement based on your determined employment or you can continue to receive the Caregiver Weekly Indemnity.
 After 180 days, you cannot receive both income replacement and the Caregiver Weekly Indemnity.
 This choice does not apply if you were regularly incapable of holding employment, or 65 years or older and did not hold remunerative employment at the time of the accident.
 Your case manager will explain this choice to you in more detail.